vitotai/BrewPiLess/doc/iSpindelSupport.md

 ### Connection setup for iSpindel

+After 4.1, **iSpindel Enabled** must be set to enable iSpindel support.

 BrewPiLess supports iSpindel by accepting data from iSpindel and acting an **AP** for iSpindel to connect to, BrewPiLess and iSpindel can connect to the same router.
 To support **softAP**, set the correct settings in `System configuration`.
 Please note that the password(passphrase) should be at least **8** characters.
 The same password(pass phrase) is used for setting and for connection certification.
 Default value is `brewpiless`.